shamvoke/shamvoke/src/_posts/2026-04-20-a-sham-journey-to-arch-linux.md

 I've spent years breaking, re-installing, and optimizing Arch <del>so you don't have to</del>.
 I've finally settled on my _"perfect"_ setup.

+#### Notable Distros

+Along the journey, there are some distros that earned my respect, worth checking out:

+1. [**Linux Mint:**](https://linuxmint.com/) This one is so stable it almost made me switch!
+Based on UBUNTU but it beats UBUNTU any day and everyday! _Went back to Arch because...
+AUR._

+2. [**XeroLinux:**](https://xerolinux.xyz/) A hidden gem I found in the wild.
+Based on Arch.
+Steel solid! _Went back because...
+Vanilla Arch._

+3. [**CachyOS:**](https://cachyos.org/) A new player on the scene.
+Based on Arch.
+Rock solid. _Went back because...
+Vanilla Arch._

 _Stay tuned for my next post, where I'll drop the full, step-by-step guide on how I install my Arch Linux daily driver._ Plus a few tricks I have learned along the years!

 Stay Curious,